Frequently Asked Questions

 Yes.
 Because both plan options (traditional and HDHP) will use EMI Health as their insurance carrier with the same preferred provider network, both plans will allow the employee to utilize the EMI Health discounts in place for the various types of procedures, prescriptions, etc.

 The High Deductible Health Plan SUU has selected has a similar co-pay/co-insurance to what the traditional plan is.
-Once the HDHP deductible is met, office visits will go to a co-pay system ($30 primary/$40 secondary), as will prescriptions ($10/$40/50%).
+Once the HDHP deductible is met, office visits will go to a co-pay system ($35 primary/$45 secondary), as will prescriptions ($10/$30/50%).
 Other procedures will be covered at 80%, leaving the employee to cover 20%.

 An employee will stay in the co-insurance range until their out-of-pocket maximum is met at which point the insurance pays 100%.

 There are several ways to contribute to a Health Savings Account.
 The most common (and adventitious) method is through employer payroll deduction, where SUU can make the contributions pre-tax.
-Authorization forms for Health Savings Account contributions will be available in the Human Resources office and online after July 1.
+Voluntary payroll deductions can be set up and changed at any time by logging into your Tango Account online and updating your payroll deduction.

 Employees can use their HSA to pay for COBRA premiums (in the event they leave SUU and want to continue insurance coverage in this method), Long Term Care insurance premiums, or Medicare Premiums for Part B, Part D, or Advantage Plans (Part C).
 Supplements to Medicare (through AARP for example) can not be paid through your HSA.